Quantum field theory and the Bieberbach conjecture: Crossing symmetric dispersion relation: A brief review

-Let us conclude this section with a significant result on the absorptive part, which will be crucial for our subsequent analysis in light of the inversion formula above. \begin{lemma}[{\bf Positivity lemma}] For a \emph{unitary} theory, if $a\in\left(-\frac{2\m}{9},\frac{2\m}{3}\right)$ then the absorptive part of the amplitude, $\imm$, is \emph{strictly positive} over the entire domain of $s_1\in\left[\frac{2\m}{3},\infty\right)$. \end{lemma} \begin{proof}[{\bf Proof.}] The $s$-channel discontinuity has a partial wave expansion \be
+Let us conclude this section with a significant result on the absorptive part, which will be crucial for our subsequent analysis in light of the inversion formula above. \begin{lemma}[{\bf Positivity lemma}] For a \emph{unitary} theory, if $a\in\left(-\frac{2\m}{9},\frac{2\m}{3}\right)$ then the absorptive part of the amplitude, $\imm$, is {\emph{non-negative}} for $s_1\in\left[\frac{2\m}{3},\infty\right)$. \end{lemma} \begin{proof}[{\bf Proof.}] The $s$-channel discontinuity has a partial wave expansion \be